Bridge Street, Reading

-Bridge Street, formerly known as Seven Bridges, is a historic street in the town of Reading in the English county of Berkshire.
+Bridge Street, formerly known as Seven Bridges, is a historic street in the town of Reading, Berkshire, England.
 It took its original name from the seven bridges that carried it over various channels of the River Kennet, and was the earliest crossing place of that river in the town.

 Bridge Street connects Southampton Street, formerly known as St Giles' Street, to the south, with St Mary's Butts to the north.

 History

 It is thought that this location was chosen as a crossing point due to the shallow streams being easier to build upon, rather than the deeper water downstream at the point where High Bridge is built or the marshland upstream.

-When the importance of the crossing had increased it became known as Seven Bridges due to the number of bridges.
+When the importance of the crossing had increased, it became known as Seven Bridges due to the number of bridges.
 Ordered from south to north, these streams were: